lab10-coop/honey-badger-testing/README.md

 Caveat: Filesystem performance inside of a Docker volume may be significantly slower than inside the container.
 We may re-consider the approach of sharing the "data" folder through a Docker volume for that reason.

+# Roadmap / Open Issues

+## Block Number Tracking

+Requires to manually find the first block in the CSV.
+We could fix this by memorizing the block number befor we start.
+For example by writing it into a file.